pilif/pilif.github.com/_posts/2013-10-14-sensational-needs-people.md

 to make as fun as possible for everybody.

-Sure - sometimes, work just has to be done, but we try as much as possible to distribute the fun parts of the work between everybodfy.
+Sure - sometimes, work just has to be done, but we try as much as possible to distribute the fun parts of the work between everybody.
 Nobody has to be a pure code monkey; nobody constanly pulls the "change this logo there for the customer" card (though, that card certainly exists to be pulled - we just try to distribute it).